pghvlaans/sbotest/man-md/sbotest.1.md

 scripts to **SlackBuilds.org**.

-The package archive can be kept current with **\--archive-rebuild**, which replaces all outdated packages in the archive, provided that they are not installed or on the blacklist.
+The package archive can be kept current with **\--archive-rebuild**, which rebuilds all version- and build-mismatched packages in the archive, provided that they are not installed or on the blacklist.
+If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers will be removed from the archive.
+By default, all mismatched packages are removed.

 ## OPTIONS